Scattering of Gravitons and Spinning Massive States from Compact Numerators: Conclusion

 \section{Conclusion}

 We have in this paper presented a new computational tool for numerators with spinning massive particles that require only $(n-2)!$ diagrams.
 We have shown through several explicit examples and analytic computations how to write compact expressions for numerators in terms of exponential numerators.
-An interesting feature of this construction is its universal formulation, which implies that we can use the diagrammatic rules regardless of having integer or non-integer spinning massive particles. \\[5pt] We have also considered how the formulation of the new exponential numerators for amplitudes allows the extension of recurrence relations for non-integer spins.
-We envision applications of our results in the context of computation of gravitational scattering where more compact expressions for tree amplitudes are useful for deriving post-Minkowskian physics in general relativity through unitarity of loop expansions. \\[5pt] An interesting point is if it is possible to extend the formalism considered in this paper beyond fundamental spins, for instance, massive objects with large classical spins.
+An interesting feature of this construction is its universal formulation, which implies that we can use the diagrammatic rules regardless of having integer or non-integer spinning massive particles.
+Direct applications could for instance be in the context of refs.\cite{apply}.\\[5pt] We have also considered how the formulation of the new exponential numerators for amplitudes allows the extension of recurrence relations for non-integer spins.
+We envision applications of our results in the context of computation of gravitational scattering where more compact expressions for tree amplitudes are useful for deriving post-Minkowskian physics in general relativity through unitarity of loop expansions.
+We note that since amplitudes derived from the diagrammatic scattering equations formalism are not derived from on-shell recursion in four-dimensional space-time, we avoid the appearance of spurious poles and have amplitude expressions which are directly employable for computations in arbitrary dimensions. \\[5pt] An interesting point is if it is possible to extend the formalism considered in this paper beyond fundamental spins, for instance, massive objects with large classical spins.
 Preliminary observations suggest that this will require a further extension of the formalism beyond minimal couplings, and thus we leave it as an interesting task for the future. \acknowledgments We thank Johannes Agerskov, Poul H. Damgaard, Oliver Schlotterer and Fei Teng for discussions.
 We are also very grateful to Y. Geyer for providing us with her Mathematica package to compute color-kinematic numerators.
 H.G. acknowledges partial support from University Santiago de Cali (USC).\\[5pt]